clinturbin/udemy-projects/README.md

     - 1) Base Syntax
     - 2) Lists Conditionals
     - 3) Routing
+    - 4) Time to Practice - Dispatching Actions (this assignment was not for a separate project like the other ones)
+    - 5) Redux Basics
+        - npm install --save redux react-redux
 - Burger Builder
     - The Burger Builder is the main course project
         - Section 8: A Real App: The Burger Builder (Basic Version)